 - 2. The OPUC has established an Enforcement Committee that provides an informal setting for both sides of a dispute to discuss the issues.
-The Enforcement Committee is made up of representatives from the following: The Oregon Utility Notification Center Board of Directors, the Oregon Utility Coordinating Council, the Construction Contractors Licensing Board, the insurance industry.
+The five-member Enforcement Committee is made up of the following representatives: Two from the OUNC Board of Directors, One from the Oregon Utility Coordinating Council, One from the Construction Contractors Licensing Board, and One from the insurance industry.
 At the conclusion of the meeting, the Enforcement Committee will apprise the violator of their findings and recommendations for resolution of the RAA.
 If there is an agreement, the recommendation will be forwarded to the OPUC for final action.
 The Enforcement Committee recommendation is advisory only, and is not binding on the OPUC (In the majority of cases, the OPUC has accepted the Enforcement Committee recommendations). - 3.
 If a resolution cannot be reached through either of the first two steps, the RAA will be processed as a formal hearing before an OPUC Administrative Law Judge in accordance with established hearing procedures found under ORS 756.500 to 756.610.
 At the conclusion of the hearing, the judge will make a ruling, and a formal OPUC Order will be issued.